 Exact Sciences (EXAS) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the molecular diagnostics company had lost 6.33% over the past month, outpacing the Medical sector's loss of 8.58% and lagging the S&P 500's loss of 5.29% in that time.
+Coming into today, shares of the molecular diagnostics company had gained 4.93% in the past month.
+In that same time, the Medical sector lost 2.97%, while the S&P 500 lost 4.03%.

 Investors will be hoping for strength from Exact Sciences as it approaches its next earnings release.
-On that day, Exact Sciences is projected to report earnings of -$0.91 per share, which would represent a year-over-year decline of 911.11%.
+The company is expected to report EPS of -$0.91, down 911.11% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $454.75 million, down 2.49% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Exact Sciences.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for Exact Sciences.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.6% lower.
-Exact Sciences is currently a Zacks Rank #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 1.44% lower.
+Exact Sciences is holding a Zacks Rank of #4 (Sell) right now.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 155, which puts it in the bottom 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 144, putting it in the bottom 44% of all 250+ industries.

+To follow EXAS in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report